Privacy Policy

 5. Telehealth Consultations

-Our practice offers telehealth consultations.
-In some cases, and only with your explicit informed consent, your consultation may be audio-recorded to assist in generating accurate clinical documentation using AI-powered tools.
+In some cases, and only with your explicit consent, consultations may be temporarily processed using AI-assisted documentation tools to assist in generating clinical notes.

 -